-One of the best features of the complexity $\cto(A)$ is that there are only finitely many propositions $A$ with $\cto(A)\leq n$: \begin{lemma} Modulo $\IPC$-provable equivalence relation, there are finitely many propositions $A\in \lcalz(X)$ with $\cto(A)\leq n$, in which $X$ is a finite set of atomic or boxed propositions.
-Moreover one may effectively compute the finite set of mentioned propositions. \end{lemma} \begin{proof} By induction on $n$, we define an upper bound $f(n)$ for the number of propositions $A\in\lcalz(X)$ with $\cto(A)\leq n$.
-The computability of such set of propositions is left to the reader. \begin{enumerate}[leftmargin=*] \item $f(0):$ Observe that any $A$ with $\cto(A)=0$ is $\IPC$-equivalent to a disjunction of conjunctions of propositions in $X$.
-Hence $f(0)=2^{2^m}$ is an obvious upper bound, in which $m$ is the number of propositions in $X$. \item $f(n+1):$ For every implication $B\to C$ with $\cto(B\to C)\leq n+1$, we have $\cto(B),\cto(C)\leq n$, and hence $f(n)^2$ is an upper bound for the number of inequivalent such propositions.
-Then since \mipc every proposition is a disjunction of conjunctions of propositions in $X$ or implications, the following definition is an upperbound:
+A notable feature of the complexity measure $\cto(A)$ is that there are only finitely many propositions $A$ with $\cto(A)\leq n$: \begin{lemma} Modulo $\IPC$-provable equivalence, there are finitely many propositions $A\in \lcalz(X)$ with $\cto(A)\leq n$, where $X$ is a finite set of atomic or boxed propositions.
+Moreover, one can effectively compute the finite set of such propositions. \end{lemma} \begin{proof} By induction on $n$, we define an upper bound $f(n)$ for the number of propositions $A\in\lcalz(X)$ with $\cto(A)\leq n$.
+The computability of such a set of propositions is left to the reader. \begin{enumerate}[leftmargin=*] \item $f(0):$ Observe that any $A$ with $\cto(A)=0$ is $\IPC$-equivalent to a disjunction of conjunctions of propositions in $X$.
+Hence, $f(0)=2^{2^m}$ is an obvious upper bound, where $m$ is the number of propositions in $X$. \item $f(n+1):$ For every implication $B\to C$ with $\cto(B\to C)\leq n+1$, we have $\cto(B),\cto(C)\leq n$, and hence $f(n)^2$ is an upper bound for the number of inequivalent such propositions.
+Then, since \mipc every proposition is a disjunction of conjunctions of propositions in $X$ or implications, the following definition provides an upper bound:

 \end{enumerate} \end{proof}